 What are your service fees?

-Our fees typically range between Yen 50,000 and 100,000 per federal tax return (19% German value added tax applies to taxpayers in based in the EU).
+Our fees typically range between Yen 50,000 and 100,000 per federal tax return (net of applicable VAT if any).
 The fees are based on time spent to complete a return or deliver technical advice, thus the more complex a return is and the more forms required, the higher the fee will be.
 To have an idea of what our fee for your return or consulting request will be, contact us and provide us some details so that we may give you a more precise quote.

 How long will it take for my tax return to be completed by U.S. Tax Solutions?